 How to Get Greasy Fingerprints Off Matte Colored Cabinets

-While matte kitchen cabinets typically stand up to messes rather well, you’re likely to run into tougher messes from time to time in your kitchen.
+While these storage units typically stand up to messes rather well, you’re likely to run into tougher messes from time to time.
 Things like stuck-on food, splattered sauces, or even greasy fingerprints may not come off with soap and water alone.

-In this case, reach in your cabinet and grab a bit of vinegar.
+In this case, reach into your cabinet and grab a bit of vinegar.
 You can mix about a half cup of vinegar with a half-gallon of warm water.
-You can use this to clean your cupboards with many of the same steps we just went over just substituting your vinegar solution for soap and water.
+You can use this to clean your cupboards with many of the same steps we just went over, substituting your vinegar solution for soap and water.

 Are Matte Or Gloss Cabinets Better?

-You also need to consider the amount of cleaning these cabinets would need.
-Imperfections can show up on gloss surfaces quite easily, however, gloss surfaces are quite easy to clean.
-On the other hand, matte finish cabinets are highly scratch resistant, and fingermarks or smudges are far less noticeable
+You also need to consider the amount of work cleaning these units.
+Imperfections can show up on gloss surfaces quite easily.
+However, gloss surfaces are quite easy to clean.
+On the other hand, matte-finish cabinetry is highly scratch-resistant, and fingermarks or smudges are far less noticeable.

-Both matte and gloss finish offers a chic and contemporary appearance.
-Matte finishes are elegant, understated, and absorb light, while gloss gives a lustrous look and reflects light creating the illusion of more space.
+Both matte and gloss finishes offer a chic and contemporary appearance.
+The former is elegant, understated, and absorbs light, while gloss gives a lustrous look and reflects light, creating the illusion of more space.

-There are a few key differences to consider when comparing gloss kitchen cabinets to matte kitchen cabinets.
+There are a few key differences to consider when comparing gloss cabinetry to matte ones.
 The biggest difference is whether they have a finish that’s flat or with a high gloss.
-There are some options with a lower gloss that is still present such as semi-gloss options.
-Satin finishes are close to matte but have a bit of gloss.
+There are some options with a lower gloss that are still present, such as semi-gloss options.
+Satin finishes, on the other hand, have a bit of gloss.

-A glossy finish is attractive and it can make the space look bigger because it reflects light.
-If you opt for matte finish cabinets, this lack of gloss helps to not show every smudge and mess.
+A glossy finish is attractive, and it can make the space look bigger because it reflects light.
+If you opt for a matte finish, the lack of gloss helps to not show every smudge and mess.
 This means you’ll likely spend a lot less time trying to wash away fingerprints.
-While not as light-catching, matte cabinets are often noted for their sense of luxury as well.
+While not as light-catching, matte-type cabinetry is often noted for its sense of luxury as well.

-One complaint against matte cabinets is that when fingerprints do show up, they’re hard to clean off.
+One complaint against these storage units for the kitchens is that when fingerprints do show up, they’re hard to clean off.
 Yet, you can combat this problem with the cleaning methods we discussed earlier.

-All in all, both have their advantages aesthetically but matte kitchen cabinets tend to pull ahead when it comes to maintenance.
-If you don’t want to worry as much about every streak or smudge showing up, matte kitchen cabinets are a great choice since they won’t show as much.
+All in all, both have their advantages aesthetically, but these cabinet types tend to pull ahead when it comes to maintenance.
+If you don’t want to worry as much about every streak or smudge showing up, matte-type cabinetry is a great choice since it won’t show as much.

-This is especially helpful in a high-traffic area like a kitchen and it’s extra helpful in busy homes with pets or children where it’s hard to avoid the occasional mess.
+This is especially helpful in a high-traffic area like kitchens, and it’s extra helpful in busy homes with pets or children where it’s hard to avoid the occasional mess.

-No matter what material your cabinets are made of, both matte and glossy finishes could be perfect for the beautiful heart of your home.
+No matter what material your cabinetry is made of, both matte and glossy finishes could be perfect for the beautiful heart of your home.
 The decision will depend purely on aesthetics and your personal preferences.

 See more related content in our article about high gloss kitchen cabinets on this page.